nflverse/nflverse-pbp-internal/README.md

 # nflverseraw

 This repo hosts an internal nflverse package.
-It provides some helper functions to download raw pbp data a nflverse internal package and releases them into nflverse releases.
+It provides some helper functions to download raw pbp data using a nflverse internal package and releases them into nflverse releases.

 nflfastR uses these raw pbp to create the nflfastR pbp dataset.